openaps/AndroidAPSdocs/docs/EN/Configuration/Config-Builder.md

 - MDI (receive AAPS suggestions for your multiple daily injections thereapy)
 - Virtual pump (open loop for pump which don't have any driver yet - AAPS suggestions only)

+Use <b>Advanced settings</b> to activate BT watchdog if necessary.
+It switches off bluetooth for one second if no connection to the pump is pobbile.
+This may help on some phones where the bluetooth stack freezes.

 ## Sensitivity Detection
 Select the type of sensitivity detection.
 This will analyse historical data on the go and make adjustments if it recognizes that you are reacting more sensitively (or conversely, more resistant) to insulin than usual.
 Details about the Sensitivity Oref0 algorithm can be read in the [OpenAPS docs](http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-4/advanced-features.html#auto-sensitivity-mode).

 You can view your sensistivity on the homescreen by selecting SEN and watching the white line.
 Note, you need to be in [Objective 6](../Usage/Objectives) in order to use Sensitivity Detection/autosens.

+### Absorption settings
+If you use Oref1 with SMB you must change <b>min_5m_carbimpact</b> to 8.
+The value is only used during gaps in CGM readings or when physical activity "uses up" all the blood glucose rise that would otherwise cause AAPS to decay COB.
+At times when carb absorption can't be dynamically worked out based on your bloods reactions it inserts a default decay to your carbs.
+Basically it is a failsafe.

 ## APS
 Select the desired APS algorithm for therapy adjustments.
 You can view the active detail of the chosen algorithm in the OpenAPS(OAPS) tab.